Laurel Hurley: Recordings

 In 1960, RCA Victor released a live 1957 recording of The Magic Flute from the Met starring Hurley as the Queen of the Night with Lucine Amara as Pamina and Brian Sullivan as Tamino.
-In 2011 Sony Classical released a live 1958 recording of La bohème from the Metropolitan Opera with Hurley as Mussetta that had previously not been available.
+In 2011 Sony Classical released a live 1958 recording of La bohème from the Metropolitan Opera with Hurley as Musetta that had previously not been available.
 Other cast members included Licia Albanese as Mimi, Carlo Bergonzi as Rodolfo, and Mario Sereni as Marcello with Thomas Schippers conducting.
 Hurley also recorded excerpts of several operas as part of her work with the Met for Columbia Records, including selections from Rigoletto, The Tales of Hoffmann, and Die Fledermaus.
 She also performed the role of Perichole on television when the Met production was adapted for broadcast on the program Omnibus in 1958.

 Personal life

-In 1958, Hurley, then residing with her family in Englewood, New Jersey, gave birth two her second child with her husband J. Peter Butz.
+In 1958, Hurley, then residing with her family in Englewood, New Jersey, gave birth to her second child with her husband J. Peter Butz.
 After 1967, she mainly retired from performance.
 In the 1980s, she periodically performed in concerts in New Jersey with the Sutton Ensemble.